 - For the topping:

-- Preheat the oven to 350 degrees F. Cut the bell peppers in half and remove the seeds and ribs.
-Place on a baking sheet and cook in the oven for 5 minutes.
+- Preheat the oven to 350° F. Cut the bell peppers in half and remove the seeds and ribs.
+Place halves in an 8×8" baking dish and bake for 5 minutes.

 - While the peppers are cooking, add the ground beef to a skillet over high heat.
 Cook until browned.
 Drain the fat.
 Add the taco seasoning and water and stir well to combine.
 Simmer for 5 minutes.

-- Divide the taco meat among the peppers.
-Top with shredded cheese.
-Return to the oven for 5-10 more minutes.
+- Remove the peppers from the oven.
+Divide the ground beef and cheese among the peppers.
+Return to the oven for 10 more minutes.
 Remove when the cheese is melted and bubbling.

 - Top the peppers with your favorite toppings.